Best Rain Gear for Alaska

 On my third trip out to Lake Clark, my group and I were making our way across the lake in a small aluminum boat.
 We were about halfway across the 5-mile wide lake when the rain came pouring down and the wind riled up the waves of the large body of water.
 Splashes from the lake gushed over the side of the boat and drenched us blowing painfully into our faces.

 My rain jacket was buried deep under a pile of other gear and I began to feel the pain of exploring Alaska without the proper gear.
-It was freezing cold the first week of July that year.
+It was freezing cold the first week of July that year (you never know about Alaskan weather.)

 I was absolutely MISERABLE!

-A good set of rain gear is in my top three highest priority items to pack on your upcoming Alaska vacation along with hiking boots and trekking poles. (see my hiking boot recommendation here and trekking poles here)
+A good set of rain gear is in my top three highest priority items to pack on your upcoming Alaska vacation.
+It sits on the top three list with hiking boots and trekking poles. (see my hiking boot recommendation here and trekking poles here)

 What I Look for in the Best Rain Gear for Alaska